Alluxio/alluxio/docs/en/api/POSIX-API.md

 $ integration/fuse/bin/alluxio-fuse stat
 ```

-This outputs the `pid, mount_point, alluxio_path` of all the running alluxio-fuse processes.
+This outputs the `pid, mount_point, alluxio_path` of all the running Alluxio-FUSE processes.

 For example, the output will be like: